IyesGames/minewars/doc/src/tech/dataformat-player.md

  - `u8`: map size (radius)
  - `u8`: number of players
  - `u8`: number of cities/regions
+ - `u16`: length of compressed map data in bytes
+ - `u16`: length of uncompressed map data in bytes

 The `flags` field is encoded as follows:
 |Bits      |Meaning                     |